Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Introduction

 The hidden photon is a spin-1 vector.
 Such particles emerge generically from models for physics beyond the Standard Model, often from theories with new U(1) symmetries and light hidden sectors \cite{holdom1986searching}.
 The hidden photon was initially described as a dark-matter candidate in \cite{nelson:2011sf} and is further investigated in \cite{arias2012wispy}.
 Like axions, hidden photons may be produced through the misalignment mechanism.
 They may also be produced during cosmic inflation.
-In fact, a vector particle in the 10 $\mu$eV- 10 meV mass range produced from quantum fluctuations during inflation would naturally have the proper abundance to be a dominant component of the dark matter \cite{Graham:2015rva}.
+In fact, a vector particle in the $\sim$10 $\mu$eV- 10 meV mass range produced from quantum fluctuations during inflation would naturally have the proper abundance to be a dominant component of the dark matter \cite{Graham:2015rva}.
 One may search for hidden-photon dark matter via its coupling to electromagnetism \cite{Chaudhuri:2014dla}, which arises from kinetic mixing:

-A traditional WIMP detector registers energy deposition from the scattering of a single dark-matter particle with a nucleus or electron.
-For an ultralight boson, such a measurement scheme is not appropriate.
-The energy deposition would be too small to be measured.
+A traditional particle detector registers energy deposition from the scattering of a single dark-matter particle with a nucleus or electron.
+For an ultralight boson, such a measurement scheme is not appropriate, as the energy deposition would be too small to measure.
 Instead, it is possible to search for the weak collective interactions of the dark-matter field.
-For example, as a result of their coupling to electromagnetism, the effect of the hidden-photon or axion field may be modeled as an effective electromagnetic current density.
-(See Appendix \ref{ssec:DM_sig} for more details.)
-For the hidden photon, the direction of this current density is set by the vector direction, whereas for the axion, it is set by the direction of the applied magnetic field required for axion-to-photon conversion.
-These current densities produce observable electromagnetic fields oscillating at frequency slightly greater than $\nu_{\rm DM}^{0}$, which couple to a receiver circuit and may be read out with a sensitive magnetometer, amplifier, or photon detector.
+For example, as a result of their coupling to electromagnetism, the effect of the axion or hidden-photon field may be modeled as an effective electromagnetic current density modifying Maxwell's equations.
+These current densities produce observable electromagnetic fields oscillating at frequency slightly greater than $\nu_{\rm DM}^{0}$, which couple to a receiver and may be read out with a sensitive amplifier or photon detector.